tseylerd/IntelliJ-Live-Template-Sharing-Plugin/README.md

 There is the action to import live templates manually.
 Invoke the `Import Project Live Templates` action from `Go to Action` (`Ctrl/Cmd + Shift + A`)

+## Implementation
+The plugin works by copying shared live templates groups to the IDE settings.
+Technically when a project with shared live templates is opened the plugin will add groups from `.idea/liveTemplates` to the IDE settings.
+And when the project is closed copied templates will be removed from IDE settings in case they were not modified.

 ## Limitations
 - If you open multiple projects and some of them contain templates with the same name, only first loaded project's templates with the same name will be synced.
-- The plugin works by copying shared live templates groups to the IDE settings, so technically when you open the project with shared live templates the plugin will add shared groups from project to your IDE settings.
 - The plugin supports **only custom** live templates group.
 If you add live templates to predefined groups, they will not be shared.